What You Need To Know About California’s Unruh Act

 An illustration of the Golden Gate Bridge in California, with an accessibility icon behind it.

-Learn what the Unruh Act is, who it applies to, and how your business can comply.
+In this article, we’ll explain what the Unruh Act is, who it applies to, and how you can test your web content for common barriers that impact users with disabilities.

 What Is the Unruh Act?